owainow/Bestellen-Cloud-Management-Plugin/README.md

 ### Amazon EC2
-Amazon EC2 uses the return values fromn each to delete to evaluate a successful deletion.
+Amazon EC2 uses the return values from each to delete to evaluate a successful deletion.